youknowone/ring/docs/quickstart.rst

 Choosing backend
 ----------------

-Let's consider using actual cache storage instead of :class:`dict`.
+Let's consider using external cache storage instead of :class:`lru`.

 **Ring** includes common cache storage supports. `Memcached` is one of the popular cache storage. `Memcached` itself is out of the Python world.
 You must